siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 configurations.
 The emitted radiation carries the exact energy difference:

 $$
-\Delta E \propto \frac{1}{m^2}-\frac{1}{n^2}, \qquad m>n.
+\Delta E \propto \frac{1}{m^2}-\frac{1}{n^2},
+\qquad m>n.
 $$

 ## The Geometry of Quantization

-We can interpret the $1/n^2$ factor not as a change in spatial size, but as a reorganization of fixed total energy into progressively finer internal structure.
+We interpret the $1/n^2$ factor not as a change in spatial size, but as a reorganization of a fixed total energy into progressively finer internal structure.

-Imagine a flat rectangular sheet.
+Imagine a flat rectangular sheet of paper.
 Draw one vertical line and one horizontal line, each connecting opposite edges.
-They cross in the center, dividing the sheet into $2\times2=4$ cells.
+They cross in the middle and divide the sheet into $2\times2=4$ cells.

-More generally, if we keep adding lines the sheet is then partitioned into:
+More generally, if we keep adding lines the sheet is then partitioned into

 $$
-n\times n = n^2 \text{ cells}.
+n\times n = n^2
+\text{ cells}.
 $$

 With no internal lines ($n=1$), the sheet corresponds to a ground configuration with energy $E_1$.
-As $n$ increases, the total area remains constant, but it is subdivided into smaller and smaller regions.
+As $n$ increases, the total area stays the same, but it is subdivided into smaller and smaller regions.

-If the total energy is conserved and distributed uniformly across the $n^2$ cells, the energy density per unit cell scales as:
+If the total energy is conserved and distributed uniformly across the $n^2$ cells, the energy per cell scales as

 $$
 E_n \propto \frac{E_1}{n^2}.
 $$

-In this constrained view, the Rydberg scaling appears without invoking particles, wavefunctions, or force balance.
+In this abstract but constrained way, the Rydberg scaling appears without invoking particles, wavefunctions, or force balance.
 Discrete levels are simply discrete global subdivisions of a conserved quantity: energy.

 ## The Torus